kyleratliff1/docs/HAproxy/haproxy_template.md

    > VM ID = <next_available_address_in_the_thousands>

    **Leave the default VM hardware settings and start the VM.**
-2. Update the hostname from `baseubuntu` to `base-haproxy` using the following command:
+2. Update the hostname from **base-ubuntu** to **base-haproxy** using the following command:
    ```shell
    sudo nano /etc/hostname
    ```
 3. Edit the hosts file using the following command:
    ```shell
    sudo nano /etc/hosts
    ```